FAIR Signposting Profile

 machine agents to navigate the scholarly web.

-- Level 2 requires providing a comprehensive set of
+requires providing a comprehensive set of

-typed links via a Link Set and making that Link Set discoverable.
+typed links via a Link Set and making that

-It increases the action radius of machine agents and provides them with a complete map of a scholarly object.
+agents and provides them with a complete map of a scholarly object.

-"Signposting has a ridiculously low cost of entry (if you serve scholarly content over HTTP, you're already almost there)"" -
+"Signposting has a ridiculously low cost of entry (if you serve scholarly content over HTTP, you're already almost there)" -

 Luc Boruta in